AdobeDocs/workfront.en/help/classic/workfront-fusion/errors/directives-for-error-handling.md

   </tr>
   <tr>
    <td role="rowheader"> <p>Break</p> <p> <img src="assets/break.png"> </p> </td>
    <td> <p>The state of the scenario execution is stored in the queue of incomplete executions where the error can be resolved manually.
-For more information, see <a href="../../workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md" class="MCXref xref">View and resolve incomplete executions</a>. </p> <p>There are, however, some exceptions.
-For more information, see <a href="../../workfront-fusion/scenarios/scenario-settings-panel.md#allow" class="MCXref xref">Allow storing incomplete executions</a> in the article <a href="../../workfront-fusion/scenarios/scenario-settings-panel.md" class="MCXref xref">Scenario settings panel</a>.</p> <p>The subsequent modules are not processed.</p> <p>If there are unprocessed bundles, the scenario execution continues normally.</p> <p>The scenario execution status is marked as "warning" when the Automatically complete execution option is disabled.</p> <p>See the <a href="#break" class="MCXref xref">Break</a> section below for further information.</p> </td>
+For more information, see <a href="../../workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md" class="MCXref xref">View and resolve incomplete executions in Adobe Workfront Fusion</a>. </p> <p>There are, however, some exceptions.
+For more information, see <a href="../../workfront-fusion/scenarios/scenario-settings-panel.md#allow" class="MCXref xref">Allow storing incomplete executions</a> in the article <a href="../../workfront-fusion/scenarios/scenario-settings-panel.md" class="MCXref xref">The scenario settings panel in Adobe Workfront Fusion</a>.</p> <p>The subsequent modules are not processed.</p> <p>If there are unprocessed bundles, the scenario execution continues normally.</p> <p>The scenario execution status is marked as "warning" when the Automatically complete execution option is disabled.</p> <p>See the <a href="#break" class="MCXref xref">Break</a> section below for further information.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Retry</p> <p> <img src="assets/retry.png"> </p> </td>
    <td> <p>In some cases it could be useful to re-execute a failing module for a couple of times when there is a chance that the reason for the failure might pass over time.</p> <p>Workfront Fusion currently does not offer the Retry directive, though several workarounds can be employed to mimic its functionality.
-For more information, see <a href="../../workfront-fusion/errors/retry.md" class="MCXref xref">Retry</a>.</p> </td>
+For more information, see <a href="../../workfront-fusion/errors/retry.md" class="MCXref xref">Retry error handling in Adobe Workfront Fusion</a>.</p> </td>
   </tr>
  </tbody>
 </table>

 >[!NOTE]
 >
 >Currently the error handling directives cannot be used out of the scope of an error handling route and Workfront Fusion currently does not offer a Throw module that would enable you to easily conditionally generate (throw) errors, though a workaround can be employed to mimic its functionality.
-For more information, see [Error handler route](../../workfront-fusion/errors/error-handling.md#error) in the article [Error handling](../../workfront-fusion/errors/error-handling.md).
-Also see [Workaround for Throw](../../workfront-fusion/errors/throw.md#workarou) in the article [Throw](../../workfront-fusion/errors/throw.md).
+For more information, see [Error handler route](../../workfront-fusion/errors/error-handling.md#error) in the article [Error handling in Adobe Workfront Fusion](../../workfront-fusion/errors/error-handling.md).
+Also see [Workaround for Throw](../../workfront-fusion/errors/throw.md#workarou) in the article [Throw error handling in Adobe Workfront Fusion](../../workfront-fusion/errors/throw.md).

 ## Break {#break}

-When an error is handled by the Break directive, a record is created in the [View and resolve incomplete executions](../../workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md) folder which stores the state of the scenario execution along with data from the prior modules.
+When an error is handled by the Break directive, a record is created in the [View and resolve incomplete executions in Adobe Workfront Fusion](../../workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md) folder which stores the state of the scenario execution along with data from the prior modules.
 For each bundle of data that causes the error, a separate record is created.

 The record references the module where the error originated and contains information regarding what data was received by the module as input.
-For more information, see [View and resolve incomplete executions](../../workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md).
+For more information, see [View and resolve incomplete executions in Adobe Workfront Fusion](../../workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md).

 Here, you may resolve the error manually by updating the scenario (if needed) and running it once.